marckean/marcseparation/_docs/33-alex_mental_health.md

 ### More detail

 Before Alex and I separated, I noticed water leaking through the kitchen bench through the joins of the granite bench top.
 So I removed the old sealant, cleaned it, then laid new sealant.
-After this I also put bright blue tape either side of the wet sealant like a road works warning, that would be easily noticed from the cornet of the eye, so that one would stay well clear of the sealant while it dries.
+After this I also put bright blue tape either side of the wet sealant like a road works warning, that would be easily noticed from the corner of the eye, so that one would stay well clear of the sealant while it dries.
 This happened at about 4pm one afternoon.
 Just after I laid the sealant, I showed Alex how much of a great job it was, a perfect line of sealant, told her not to touch it as it needed to dry, and she acknowledged it.

 Later that same day at about 6.30pm (2.5 hours later) after dinner, I noticed the sealant line had been broken in 3 different sections – Alex was washing the dishes at the time right next to the sealant and I was on the other side of the bench and could easily see the sealant broken.